Siemens Charger: Via Rail

-In December 2018, Via Rail ordered 32 bi-directional trainsets each powered by one SC-44 locomotive for use on the Québec City–Windsor Corridor.
-As with several other orders, the trainsets will use Siemens Venture passenger cars.
+In December 2018, Via Rail ordered 32 bi-directional trainsets each powered by one SC-44 locomotive for use on the Quebec City–Windsor Corridor.
+As with several other orders, the trainsets use Siemens Venture passenger cars.

-The first of VIA Rail's trainsets were delivered on September 29, 2021, to VIA Rail in Montreal, crossing into Canada via Sarnia, Ontario.
-When the locomotives' final paint scheme was unveiled by VIA Rail in May 2021, the locomotive was designated as an SC-44, but when delivered the locomotives' designation had been changed to SCV-42.
+The first of Via Rail's trainsets were delivered on September 29, 2021, to Via Rail in Montreal, crossing into Canada via Sarnia, Ontario.
+When the locomotives' final paint scheme was unveiled by Via Rail in May 2021, the locomotive was designated as an SC-44, but when delivered the locomotives' designation had been changed to SCV-42.
 The trainsets entered service in 2022.